leohsu1124/letterboxd/README.md

-## Next Watch (w/ Leo's Letterboxd)
+## Next Watch (w/ Letterboxd)

+This project was inspired by my curiousity of recommendation systems ever since I learned about them in a machine learning course at CMU.
+It's that and another great excuse to watch more movies!

 Since the process for getting a [Letterboxd API](https://api-docs.letterboxd.com/) rather tedious, I opted to use a _(new-ish??)_ extract personal data feature.

-To ensure I had a grasp on the data extracted, I made a time-lapse animation based on my own ratings (423 movies / 1,104 watched at time of writing).
+To ensure I had a grasp on the data extracted, I made a time-lapse animation based on my own ratings (423 movies / 1,104 watched at time of writing) inspired by [@dado3212](https://github.com/dado3212/letterboxd-scripts/tree/main).

 ![animation](/animation/animation.gif)